Teaching (MAT in 10 Months)

 - Social Studies

-To satisfy state certification requirements, candidates must successfully complete the coursework, internship, ePortfolio and Praxis II exams in the area of certification.
+In order to meet state certification requirements, you must successfully complete the coursework, internship, ePortfolio and Praxis II exams in the area of certification.
+During the internship semester, you will also complete an edTPA portfolio to be submitted for national scoring.

 Unlike many other teacher preparation programs, most of our program completers are certified in two areas.